DanielVaknin/Overcloud-Recommendations/README.md

 ## Validate Cloud Account

-This path will validate the cloud account
+This path will validate the cloud account.

+> Note: Currently, only AWS is supported.

 | Method | Path             |
 | :----- | :--------------- |